Who we are

 The approach worked and ACSN quickly expanded, both in size (from 40 members in l985 to 122 in 1987) and in activities.
 The years that followed were years of consolidation.
 Increase in membership slowed down and the number of members stabilized around 140-150 members.

-Through this conference the ACSN became an important player and a respected partner in the international field of Canadian Studies.
+Through these conferences and events the ACSN became an important player and a respected partner in the international field of Canadian Studies.
 It was actively involved in the establishment of the European Network of Canadian Studies and has over the years been a major contributor to the work of the International Council for Canadian Studies.

-Well-established as the ACSN now is, there is nevertheless a distinct need for rejuvenation of the membership.
-A new generation of Canadianists has to be prepared to take up the job in the coming years.
-ACSN has therefore established its own scholarships in order to allow students to spend some time in Canada for education and research.
-The ACSN is also actively involved in a strategy to reach out to new disciplines and audiences.
+Well-established as the ACSN now is, there is nevertheless a distinct need for rejuvenation of the board.
+If you are interested in joining the ACSN board as a general members, please express your interest via firstname.lastname@example.org.
+The ACSN is actively involved in a strategy to reach out to new disciplines and audiences